1994–95 Major League Baseball strike: 1995 season

 During the first days of the 1995 season, some fans remained irate at both players and owners.
 Attendance at the games plummeted, as did television ratings, to a greater extent than during the last significant players' strike in 1981.

 While a total of 50,010,016 fans had attended the 1,600 MLB regular season games played in 1994, averaging 31,256 per game, a total of 50,416,880 fans attended the 2,016 games of the 1995 MLB regular season, for an average attendance of just 25,008 per game.
 This represented a decline in average attendance of 20% from 1994 to 1995.

 A few of the fans who showed up demonstrated their frustration, and booed the players; the strike was seen as the worst work stoppage in sports history, leaving the game in crisis and some fans angry.
+Writer Chuck Klosterman observed that during previous strikes, public anger was directed most fervently at players, but the 1994 strike attracted outrage at both players and owners in apparently equal measure.

 Among the major examples of fan protests: